 NJCEA provides three membership meetings in various New Jersey locations annually, offering relevant presentations and professional development.

 856-767-7000, ext.
 5265; or Frank Eichmann; firstname.lastname@example.org; 856-889-2256

 N.J.
 Cooperative Education Coordinators Assn.
 (NJCECA)

-NJCECA is an organization for teachers who are involved in job placement.
-NJCECA membership provides guidance, resources and outreach for teachers to enhance their work-study programs and collaborate in program planning.
+NJCECA is an organization for instructors involved in student job placement.
+NJCECA membership provides guidance, resources and outreach for teachers to enhance their work-study and transition programs and collaborate in program planning.

-Meetings are held at various sites the third Thursday of each month and presentations are given by various organizations.
-Members receive two hours of professional development for each meeting they attend.
-The meetings are fun, professional, and informative and offer an environment of community.
+Meetings are held at sponsor sites the third Thursday of each month.
+Presentations are given by guest speakers to provide two hours of professional development.
+The meetings are fun and informative and offer an environment of camaraderie and professionalism.